 Faith & Education

-STM Catholic is, above all else, devoted to the religious formation and spiritual well-being of our students.
-For this purpose, we provide instruction in the Catholic faith through required religion courses at every grade level.
-We promote active involvement in the liturgical, spiritual and sacramental life of the parish, but perhaps most importantly, we make evident the ideals of our Catholic faith through the daily life examples of our administrators, faculty, and staff.
+St. Thomas More Catholic School in Centennial, Colorado is, above all else, devoted to the religious formation and spiritual well-being of our students.
+For this purpose, we provide instruction in the Catholic faith through required religion courses for every grade level from preschool to kindergarten and elementary school through middle school.
+We promote active involvement in the liturgical, spiritual, and sacramental life of the parish, but perhaps most importantly, we make evident the ideals of our Catholic faith through the daily life examples of our administrators, faculty, and staff.

 At STM Catholic, each day begins with shared prayer, read over the intercom by students in grades 1-8, or on special occasions, by a staff member.
 In addition to this, prayers are recited by students before and after lunch and at the end of the day.
 Prayer may be offered at any time during the school day; prayer at STM Catholic is not limited to religion class.
 Students recite formal prayers appropriate to their age/grade level and spontaneously make petitions for intentions they hold dear.
 In saying the Pledge of Allegiance, we boldly proclaim that our nation is one nation, under God.